We are a Home, not a facility.

 We are a home, not a facility.
 Yet it’s a home where there is ample support.
 The social environment is one of caring, and offers emotional support for the families.
 The volunteers of the Toni and Trish House provide personal, selfless, compassionate care to each guest in a home-like environment.

 A physical environment that is bright, clean, and not “institutional” is also very important.
-The home has space for three guests, a spacious kitchen, a common living room, a chapel, and a laundry.
+The home has space for six guests, a spacious kitchen, a common living room, a chapel, and a laundry.

 End of Life Care